Board of Directors

 As for activities/interests, Hope is an avid runner and has participated in seven marathons over the past five years.
 And on a unique note, Hope is a professional comedian and has performed all across Canada.
 He was selected to be a part of “Team Canada” (along with Guy Lafleur and Paul Gross) to travel to Afghanistan and perform for the Canadian soldiers in Afghanistan in 2010.’

-Gray Hughes - Board Member
+Gray Hughes - Treasurer

 Technical Business Advisor, Weehooey Inc.